Roth IRA Explained: Contributions vs. Conversions, and More

 If you have a retirement plan at work, like a 401(k), then you can still have a Roth IRA and contribute to it.

-Now, we love Roth IRAs at my firm, they can be great tax planning tools.
-And if you have a large pre-tax account, like a 401(k), 403(b) or traditional IRA, you’ll probably want to convert some of the money to a Roth IRA by doing strategic Roth IRA conversions.
+We love Roth IRAs at my firm.
+They can be great tax planning tools.
+If you have a large pre-tax account, like a 401(k), 403(b), or traditional IRA, you’ll probably want to convert some of the money to a Roth IRA by doing strategic Roth IRA conversions.

-Remember, you can convert any pre-tax IRA money to a Roth IRA at any time, but you will have to pay ordinary income taxes on that money.
+Remember, you can convert any pre-tax IRA money to a Roth IRA at any time, but you will have to pay ordinary income taxes on that money at the time of conversion.
 So, you probably won’t want to do it all at once.

 But you probably won’t want to do that because you will get killed in taxes.
 It is likely you will want to “fill up lower tax brackets” in your gap years between retirement and RMD age so you can lower your lifetime tax liability.
-Check out my video on Roth conversions if you would like to learn more.
+Check out my video, How Roth Conversions Can Lower Taxes, if you would like to learn more.

 A CERTIFIED financial planner™ professional can help you plan for your retirement.
 Schedule a call today so we can talk about your situation.